Water contamination in Crestwood, Illinois: Crestwood's legal costs

-"Some of Chicago's most high-powered law firms...have been tapped by the village for its defense of Mayor Robert Stranczek and his father and former Mayor Chester Stranczek." reported the SouthTown Star Newspaper.
+"Some of Chicago's most high-powered law firms...have been tapped by the village for its defense of Mayor Robert Stranczek and his father and former Mayor Chester Stranczek," reported the SouthTown Star newspaper.

 The reporters had to make repeated Freedom of Information Act requests in order to obtain this information.
 Possley and Fitzpatrick wrote that the village "threw up several roadblocks" related to their FOIA requests for information ablout the legal fees that Crestwood was paying to defend its village officials in the civil lawsuits that have been filed against them.

-"What the seven firms have so far done for the village is unclear" according to the January 24th investigative article "the village's municipal attorneys blacked out descriptions of services rendered on the documents and any information about hourly rates, citing attorney-client privilege" the SouthTown Star reporters wrote, and they also mentioned that "the Illinois attorney general's office is reviewing that decision."
+"What the seven firms have so far done for the village is unclear" according to the January 24th investigative article "the village's municipal attorneys blacked out descriptions of services rendered on the documents and any information about hourly rates, citing attorney-client privilege", the SouthTown Star reporters wrote, and they also mentioned that "the Illinois attorney general's office is reviewing that decision."

-Mayor Robert Stranczek told the Southtown Star in an interview on Thursday January 21 that the village is paying legal fees with cash reserves in the village's coffers.
+Mayor Robert Stranczek told the Southtown Star in an interview on January 21 that the village is paying legal fees with cash reserves in the village's coffers.

 "The village last year moved to conserve cash to pay some of the mounting legal bills by reneging on an annual ritual of rebating a portion of residents' property taxes" wrote Possley and Fitzpatrick, who also said that Mayor Robert Stranczek suspended the tax rebates made famous by his father, Chester Stranczek in order to pay for their legal defense.

 Possley and Fitzpatrick's article did not address whether the village would have to pay for the legal defense of the officials if they are indicted and charged as criminals in the water case.